 Marshall recognizes the serious repercussions of a hyper-masculine culture and provided some insight on how to change it: “That’s what I mean by the culture of the NFL.
 And that’s what we have to change.
 So what’s going on in Miami goes on in every locker room.
 But it’s time for us to start talking.
 Maybe have some group sessions where guys sit down and maybe talk about what’s going on off the field or what’s going on in the building and not mask everything.
 Because the (longer) it goes untreated, the worse it gets.”
 (To read more of Brandon Marshall’s statements, go here.)

 Marshall’s message may be in the minority, but it is an important one for boys and men alike to hear.
 Maybe we are taught to mask our feelings and maybe we are taught that it is not okay to be vulnerable.
 But if an NFL player, one of the toughest, manliest people in our country thinks that we can sit down and talk about what’s behind our masks, maybe it’s okay for us to do the same.

-At the Men’s Resource Center of West Michigan, we see hundreds of men come through our doors for counseling, but it is often done in secret and still considered “courageous” for them to do so.
+At the Men’s Resource Center of West Michigan, we see hundreds of men come through our doors for individual and group counseling, but it is often done in secret and still considered “courageous” for them to do so (in fact, some may opt for remote phone counseling).
 We hope that the NFL’s handling of this crisis will help American men appreciate that taking off your mask is less burdensome, feels great, and can lead to a more fulfilling life.